selwynpolit/d9book/book/general.md

 }
 ```

-## Generate a map with popups in a block
+## Generate a Leaflet map with popups in a block

 Using the [Leaflet module](https://www.drupal.org/project/leaflet), you can create a map with popups in a block.
 In `web/modules/custom/leafmap/src/Plugin/Block/LeafMapBlock.php`: